adityadahal/Angular-Interview/README.md

 ### 11. Callbacks
 A callback is a function that will be executed after another function gets executed(completion of another function).
 Any function that is passed as an argument to another function so that it can be executed in that other function is called as a callback function.

+## Notes on NGRX
+ NgRx is a framework for building Reactive applications in angular. <b>Reactive Programming</b> is way of programming way to handle asynchronous data stream and responding to the changes immediately.
+For example while watching cricket when batsman hits 6 we should not wait until the announcer announces it, as we are watching the cricketer on Tv.